toehmler/nunet/README.md

 * `epochs` : Number of epochs to train for *per group*
 * `batch_size` : The batch size to train the model using *per group*
-* `validation_split` : The split to use to create the validation data (0-1), done on *per group* basis Due to the large file size of the MRI scans and limitations on RAM, training is done in groups.
-See [Training](#Training) for more information.
+* `validation_split` : The split to use to create the validation data (0-1), done on *per group* basis **Testing**
-**Testing**
 * `start` : The start index of the patient to test on
 * `end` : The end index of the patient to test on